 Psychological tricks of restaurant menus

-Have you ever looked at a menu and became absolutely entranced?
+Have you ever looked at a menu and become absolutely entranced?
 The food selection may look so mouth-watering that you forget to look at the prices.
 And that is exactly what restaurants want to happen.
 A staggering amount of time and research goes into the creation of restaurant menus, and it isn’t just about aesthetics.
 Here are just a few ways that restaurants can enhance their menus using simple psychological tricks that make us open our wallets.

 Just like supermarkets put profitable items at eye level, restaurants design their menus to make the most of your gaze.
 Since customers only spend an average of 109 seconds looking at the menu, it’s important for restaurants to get their attention to high-profit items quickly.
 This is why you might have noticed that most menus in different restaurants are designed with a similar structure.